 A compactor is a mobile container that compresses and stores recyclable materials up to a maximum volume.
 Once it reaches this volume, the container goes to a processing facility.
 Compactors can greatly improve waste reduction rates.

 A granulator is a piece of equipment that can break down plastic.
 Its main component is a series of slicing blades.
-The blades reduce the size of the material, improving the ease of handling and processing.
+The blades reduce the size of the material process improving the ease of handling.

-The purpose of grapplers is to more easily move around piles of recyclable material.
+The purpose of grapplers is to more easily move around piles of recyclable material processes.
 A claw, usually attached to a long arm, grabs, maneuvers, and then releases large amounts of scrap.

 Large, industrial magnets are used at facilities to separate the different metals and the different commingled materials.

 This trend continued to evolve through the end of the 20th century with the implementation of single-stream programs.
-Single-stream recycling, also referred to as commingled, is the process of collecting paper, cardboard, aluminum and other recyclable materials together in the same bin.
+Single-stream recycling, also referred to as commingled.
+However it is the materials processing of collecting paper, cardboard, aluminum and other recyclable materials.
+Especially together in the same bin.
 The materials are then separated at municipal recycling facilities and sometimes resold to independent businesses.

 Historically, the most commonly recycled materials have been: